Meiguro/simplyjs/README.md

 });
 ```

 **NOTE:** Only one dictation session can be active at any time.
-Trying to call `Voice.dicate('start', ...)` while another dictation session is in progress will result in the callback being called immediatly with status = -1.
+Trying to call `Voice.dicate('start', ...)` while another dictation session is in progress will result in the callback being called with an event having the error `"sessionAlreadyInProgress"`.

 #### Voice.dictate('stop')